Environmental law: Russia

 The Ministry of Natural Resources and Environment of the Russian Federation makes regulation regarding "conservation of natural resources, including the subsoil, water bodies, forests located in designated conservation areas, fauna and their habitat, in the field of hunting, hydrometeorology and related areas, environmental monitoring and pollution control, including radiation monitoring and control, and functions of public environmental policy making and implementation and statutory regulation."

 Singapore

 Singapore is a signatory of the Convention on Biological Diversity; with most of its CBD obligations being overseen by the National Biodiversity Reference Centre, a division of its National Parks Board (NParks).
 Singapore is also a signatory of the Convention on International Trade in Endangered Animals, with its obligations under that treaty also being overseen by NParks.
 The Parliament of Singapore has enacted numerous pieces of legislation to fulfil its obligations under these treaties, such as the Parks and Trees Act, Endangered Species (Import and Export) Act, and Wildlife Act.
 The new Wildlife (Protected Wildlife Species) Rules 2020 marks the first instance in Singapore's history that direct legal protection has been offered for specific named species, as listed in Parts 1-5 of the Rules' schedule.

+Thailand

+As of December 2025, Thailand is on the verge of passing its first Climate Change Act.
+The Act includes a raft of measures, including climate mitigation, adaptation, carbon markets, taxes, planning systems and green finance.
+Some of the key features include the establishment of four national-level governance bodies and a Climate Fund to collect revenue from carbon-related mechanisms, like a new carbon tax.
+A national greenhouse gas registry will mandate private and public sector entities to collect and report emissions.
+An emissions trading system will also be established that will be used by companies in Thailand’s major polluting sectors: power sector firms, oil, gas and petrochemical companies, airlines and industrial and construction businesses.